Objectives and Values

 - Embed technology in all facets of auditing to work more quickly and more accurately

-- Systematically accumulate knowledge about operations, risk and controls, and business process best practices
+- Systematically accumulate knowledge about operations, risk and controls, and business

 - Implement a systematic improvement methodology